 Learn more about sugar and your oral health here

 Visit Your Warner Lakes Dental Brisbane dentist on a regular schedule

 A vast majority of Australians, more than 65%, have not seen in a dentist in over two years.
 This is an ongoing problem, which can cause several health-related issues.
 One of the simplest ways to improve your dental health is to have a dental checkup at least once every six months.

 To help our community during Dental Health Week, we offer the following promotions (check with us for terms and conditions):

 - zipMoney Mediplan. zipMoney allows you to spread the cost of your treatment with flexible interest-free payments on your own terms.

 - Single tooth dental implants at an affordable price.
-Implant and fixtures for $2000 and crown for only $1500.
+Implant, Fixtures and Crown for only $3750.